Martin Lindström

 3rd year BSc course on basic analysis of stochastic signals and systems.
 My TA duties included: hosting tutorial sessions, marking exams, and creating and marking project assignments.

-Supervision for MSc theses (30 ECTS, equivalent to half an academic year of study).
-Typically one student per year for a project pitched by engineering companies.
+Supervision for MSc theses (30 ECTS, equivalent to half an academic year of study), typically one student per year for a project pitched by engineering companies.
+Occasionally supervision of summer research interns.

 KTH Optimal Filtering: Autumn 2022